stratum-mining/benchmarking-tool/CONTRIBUTING.md

 Not sure where to start contributing to SRI?
 You can begin by looking through issues labeled `good first issue`:

 * [Good first issue](https://github.com/stratum-mining/benchmarking-tool/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) - These issues typically require only a few lines of code and a test or two.

+* [Help wanted](https://github.com/stratum-mining/benchmarking-tool/labels/help%20wanted) - issues which should be a bit more involved than good first issue issues.

+Another way to better understand where to focus your contribution is by looking at our roadmap: https://docs.google.com/document/d/1CqcvsxGugFjWy4e4Yf6PjxCs2O4puwlFBO6M0TRL4qE/edit#heading=h.adukd8mh74q7